ArielRin/Shave-and-a-HAIRcut/AI_Audit.md

 - **Ownership Renouncement:** Transferring ownership of a contract to the zero address to make it immutable.
 - **Multi-Signature Wallet:** A wallet that requires multiple private keys to authorize transactions, enhancing security.

----

-*This report is intended for informational purposes only and does not constitute financial or legal advice.
-It is recommended to consult with professional advisors before making any decisions based on this audit.*